 So, why are you stating Mark will work at an animal shelter after school?
 It better be because Mark told you he likes pets!
 I love using this symbol supported transition survey for students who may not be able to read or verbally tell me what they would like to do.
 Check this symbol survey out in the video below:

 If you have higher level students who are good readers, there are a ton of various assessments and surveys.
-Check out this huge list here.
+Check out this huge list here and even more here.

 Keep a summary of all assessments in the IEP, so they can be compared to year from year.
 In addition to these assessments, include your personal reflection of the student's strengths as well, such as Mark works well with computers.